A single injection of our Ebola vaccine provided 100% protection for mice exposed to Ebola virus.

 By relying on T-cells rather than antibodies, FlowVax Ebola/Marburg provides long lasting protection through enhanced immune targeting and surveillance of the hidden Ebola and Marburg virus nucleocapsid proteins.
 This protection can last multiple years.

-FlowVax Ebola/Marburg Vaccine Development is funded by the United States Department of Defense Chemical and Biological Defense Program.
+FlowVax Marburg Vaccine Development has been funded by the United States Department of Defense Chemical and Biological Defense Program.

 - Under Development, FDA Approval Required.